 In Search of the Best Meat

 Every element of the burger has been scrutinized.
 “We’ve tried so many different cuts of meat, both Norwegian and German, until we finally decided on Jæren Smak – the top range from Prima Jæren,” Ole says.
 “Chuck steak has the right taste, but needs to be mixed with shank and neck meat, which act as natural binders.”
 At Hekkan Burger they ground their own meat every single day to maintain the highest level of quality.
 Ole explains why you want your forcemeat to be quite light and fluffy for the ultimate burger patty: “Industrial burgers are pressed together like a puck, and there are no air pockets left for the juices to stay inside the meat.”

-The bun is a cooperation with Rune Valskaar from Sandnes Bakeri.
-“I told him I wanted a bread as tasty as a brioche, and as springy as a potato bun,” Ole says.
+The bun is made in cooperation with Rune Valskaar from Sandnes Bakeri.
+“I told him I wanted bread as tasty as brioche, and as springy as a potato bun,” Ole says.
 The first bun Sandnes Bakeri came up with had a nice flavor but didn’t fit Hekkan Burger’s philosophy.
-While Dysjaland wanted it all natural, the recipe was closer to a laboratory process.
+While Dysjaland wanted it all-natural, the recipe was closer to a laboratory process.
 The challenge was accepted by Sandnes Bakeri, and together with the national bakery team, they developed a new bread that only contains fresh eggs, real butter, salt, sugar, water, flour, and yeast.
 “Sourdough bread isn’t that good for burgers, I think.
 It tends to get too crispy and also it’s very filling,” Ole is quick to add.

 A Good Burger Shouldn’t Cost a Fortune